 Many opt to just throw away the plant once it loses its glow following the holidays, but truth is, with a little care a poinsettia can live as a striking houseplant throughout the year.
 There are always newer varieties of the plant being introduced, and according to The Seattle Times, these are likely to last longer than the traditional types.
 The people at the nursery where you buy the plant from can help you in this regard.

-Here is how to take care of a poinsettia after Christmas:
+Here is how to look after a poinsettia after Christmas:

 Allowing a Resting Period